laqme/koitieq/_chapters/04-jadi.md

 We'll call anything that can fill a verb slot a "noun", in this textbook.
 This is a little inaccurate and idiosyncratic, but there's no confusion, since Toaq does not have lexical nouns.

-Linguists might prefer to call these _noun phrases_ or _determiner phrases_ (DP), but that isn't always quite right, either.
-We'll call complementizer phrases (such as "that I speak Toaq") nouns, too.

-Toaqologists call them [noun forms](https://toaq.me/Noun_form), or _aqmı_{:.t}.
+Linguists might call them something like "argument phrases."
+When being more proper, Toaqologists call them [noun forms](https://toaq.me/Noun_form), or _aqmı_{:.t}.

 </details>

 <details class="aside grammar" markdown="1">
 <summary>What happened to <i class="t">mí</i>?</summary>

+If you've learned some Toaq before, you may know that another way to refer to things by name in Toaq is _mí **name**{:.v}_{:.t}.
+This still works fine!

-In this textbook, we adopt the somewhat daring convention that the rising tone really makes _variable names_, and that there's no real difference between a proper name in the real world and a variable name in the logic world.
+In this textbook, we adopt the convention that the rising tone makes _variable names_, and that there's no real difference between a proper name in the real world and a variable name in the logic world.
+So, _Míqte_{:.t} refers to Lucas's new friend because of some _context_ that that name is used in, just like how pronouns refer to the right thing in their own, smaller context.

 </details>